Understanding how bullying relates to hate crime and hate incidents, and what the law has to say about it.

 There is no legal definition of a hate crime.
-However, the police and the CPS have an agreed definition of hate crime as:
+However, the police and the CPS have an agreed definition as follows:

-There is a distinction between a hate crime and a hate incident.
+There is a distinction between a hate crime and a hate incident, which is defined like this:

 A hate incident is any incident which the victim, or anyone else, thinks is based on someone’s prejudice towards them because of their race, religion, sexual orientation, disability or because they are transgender.